 Fortunately, this doesn't mean each post needs to be accompanied by hand-crafted illustrations.
 Royalty-free stock photos (from Adobe, for example) and GIFs can be used to add a simple visual element to your post, while tools such as Canva and Biteable, allow you to create bespoke images and video content.

-Findings show that content that provides value beats content with high production quality.
+Content that provides value beats content with high production quality.
 Audiences are more engaged with content that is useful and more 'human' on social media.
 Instead of focusing on what you're selling, consider how you can educate your audience and address their needs and pain points.

 In addition, you can also use social media to engage with your audience.
 Answer direct messages, mentions, and comments in a timely fashion.